Splashcard04/Map-Key/README.md

 ![image](https://user-images.githubusercontent.com/111317032/207435249-e15b8624-bde4-4cd7-b96a-0713ceaac681.png)

 # Map Key
-May Key is a typescript library designed to extend [ReMapper](https://github.com/Swifter1243/ReMapper) which allows you to do tedious things much faster and more efficiently.
+Map Key is a typescript library designed to extend [ReMapper](https://github.com/Swifter1243/ReMapper) which allows you to do tedious things much faster and more efficiently.

+**HeckLib Users!**

+For those of you who use [HeckLib](https://github.com/Heck-Library/HeckLib), most of the features of MapKey will not work for you.
+However, a port of MapKey is being *slowly* developed.
+So, hang tight, you have not been forgotten.

 # Installation
 To use Map Key in your script, you will need to import it.
 This works in the same way as ReMapper.